 Improving Your Lawn’s Drought Tolerance

 Drought tolerance is a measure of how well your grass will survive dry spells.
-Still, there are some simple management practices that can help improve the drought tolerance of whatever turfgrass species you have on your home lawn.
+There are some simple management practices that can help improve the drought tolerance of whatever turfgrass species you have on your home lawn.

 Why Improve Drought Tolerance?